Unusual buildings in Astana -

 Children have their own tradition: if you shake the hand of the Er Tostik batyr statue on the Alley of Fairy Tales before entering, you can become as strong and agile as a circus acrobat.

-Interesting landmarks nearby:
+Interesting sights nearby:

 • Astana Arbat (pedestrian street);

-• Amphitheater on the Ishim River embankment;
+• Amphitheater on the Esil River embankment;

-• The main flagpole of the capital;
+• Main flagpole of the capital;

-• Ailand Family Recreation Center.
+• Ailand Family Recreation Center;

 Photogallery: